akrowbat/earmark/README.md

 * Add logging capability
 * Add interactive mode to input different data for individual files
 * Add config file defining standard operations used by individual users
+* Add the ability to import/export tag data to JSON